 Such tobacco products are newly banned for anyone younger than 18

 In a crackdown on the e-cigarette industry, the Food and Drug Administration has issued warning letters to dozens of retailers that violated new rules by selling e-cigarettes, hookah tobacco and other tobacco products to minors.

 The retailers included some specialty stores, online establishments and major national chains, including 7-Eleven, Chevron and Walgreens, the administration announced Thursday.

--- including e-cigarettes, e-liquids and cigars.
+“We’re helping protect the health of America’s youth by enforcing restrictions that make it illegal to sell tobacco products to minors – including e-cigarettes, e-liquids and cigars.
 Retailers play a vital role in keeping harmful and addictive tobacco products out of the hands of children and we urge them to take that responsibility seriously,” said Mitch Zeller, director of the FDA’s Center for Tobacco Products, in a written statement.

 The warning letters went out about one month after the FDA banned the sale of all tobacco products, including e-cigarettes, to anyone under 18.
 The administration also required retailers to check the photo IDs of all tobacco customers under 27.